DawnPaladin/blog/_posts/2022-01-23-Winning-lifes-great-gambles.md

 Your plan going in is your **deliberate strategy.** You've drawn your initial cards, you've looked them over, you've deliberated, and you have a plan.
 It's a good plan and you feel good about it.
 Everything is going to go great.

 Then you draw a new card, and everything changes.
 A possible new **emergent strategy** blossoms into being.
-This new strategy has the potential to be *so* much better--but for it to work, you're going to need to abandon your current strategy, and you'll need to draw one particular card later.
+This new strategy has the potential to be *so* much better -- but for it to work, you're going to need to abandon your current strategy, and you'll need to draw one particular card later.
 Should you go for it?

 <img class="meme" src="{{ '/assets/2022-01-23/distracted-strategist.jpg' | absolute_url }}" alt="Distracted Boyfriend ignores 'Old deliberate strategy', instead staring after 'New emergent strategy'" />